nahidvaf/Embedded-Erlang-Simulation/README.md

 ### Run on Hardware

-To run serial demo on a beagle board with the erlang embedded setup all you need to do is put the code on your memory card, you can use scp over usb network.
-Remembar to compile before uploading the code.
+To run serial demo on two beagle boards with erlang embedded setup all you need to do is put the code on the memory cards, you can use scp over usb network.
+Remember to compile before uploading the code.

 `./rebar compile`

 Connect two beagle boards over serial and make sure the rx tx are crossed over the serial, you have to use a crossed serial cable.
-Then do the following on both the boards
+Then do the following on both the boards.

 Login to the beagleboard over serial or usb network.
-See erlang embedded and beagleboard how to setup it up.
+See [erlang embedded][2] and [beagle board][3] how to setup it up.

-From the top folder of Embedded-Erlang-Simulators
+From the top folder of Embedded-Erlang-Simulation

 `cd lib/erlang-serial`